Tawonga Summer Program FAQs

 General Summer Camp Questions

 Why did you change the Camp schedule from previous years?

 In the past five years, we have seen a significant increase in demand for three week programs.
-Additionally, we have found that high school-aged campers often need to return to school earlier than other students due to sports, leadership, and orientation.
-In order to simultaneously meet our community’s demands for more three week programs and to maximize the number of campers we can accommodate at Camp, we will offer two identical 3-week programs, two 2-week programs, our weeklong Taste of Camp, two teen leadership programs, multiple Adventure Quests and a wonderful lineup of adult and family weekends.
-Learn more about 2023 program offerings here.
+Additionally, we have found that high school-aged campers often need to return to school earlier than other students due to sports, leadership commitments, and orientation.
+In order to simultaneously meet our community’s requests for more three week programs and to accommodate the most campers at Camp, we are offering two identical 3-week programs, three 2-week programs, two weeklong opportunities to get a Taste of Camp, two teen leadership programs, multiple Adventure Quests and a wonderful lineup of adult and family weekends.
+Learn more about 2024 program offerings here.